-EMSP 2364 - PRACTICUM - EMERGENCY MEDICAL TECHNOLOGY/ TECHNICIAN EMT/PARAMEDIC
+EMSP 2364 - PRACTICUM (OR FIELD EXPERIENCE - EMERGENCY MEDICAL TECHNOLOGY/

-A method of instruction providing detailed education, training an work-based experience, and direct patient/client care, generally at a clinical site.
-Specific detailed learning objectives are developed for each course by the faculty.
+TECHNICIAN (EMT/PARAMEDIC

+Practical, general workplace training supported by an individualized learning plan developed by the employer, college, and student.
 On-site clinical instruction, supervision, evaluation, and placement are the responsibility of the college faculty.
 Clinical experiences are unpaid external learning experiences.
 Course may be repeated if topics and learning outcomes vary.